Temporary service outage

 This minimum on-the-job training requirement is to ensure that trainees (including apprentices) who have completed training, have had the opportunity to learn relevant gasfitting skills, in the workplace rather than rely on training based on a simulated work environment at TAFE or at a private training institution.

-Details of the various tasks and requirements that are required to be completed by the trainee can be found on the EnergySafety website, which includes a downloadable On-The-Job Training Record Log Book for recording the various tasks that have been completed.
+Details of the various tasks and requirements that are required to be completed by the trainee can be found our website, which includes a downloadable On-The-Job Training Record Log Book for recording the various tasks that have been completed.

 A copy of a NOC/NOI or an eNotice number will provide most of the information required and the record of work must be recorded on either an electronic tracking system or in a paper based Training Record Book as appropriate.

-For transition arrangements for apprentices who commenced their apprenticeship contract prior to 01 January 2018, please refer to the appropriate On-The-Job Record Training Log Book on the EnergySafety website (page 16).
+For transition arrangements for apprentices who commenced their apprenticeship contract prior to 01 January 2018, please refer to the appropriate On-The-Job Record Training Log Book our website (page 16 – Table 2).
 Those apprentices that are completing a minimum hours as per the table below should check that the tasks completed cover the tasks defined on pages 17-20.
-Should you have questions relating to this requirement please contact the EnergySafety Gas Inspection Branch as per the contact details below.
+Should you have questions relating to this requirement please contact the Gas Inspection Branch as per the contact details below.

 |Apprenticeship contract signed||Minimum hours|